AryanAT13/MediVault/README.md

 ### Patient Portal
 * **Unified Health Timeline:** A chronological, immutable view of the patient's complete medical history across different providers.
-* **AI-Driven Health Literacy:** An integrated AI analysis tool (Gemini) that simplifies complex lab reports and diagnoses into understandable language, empowering patients to make informed health decisions.
+* **AI-Driven Health Literacy:** An integrated AI analysis tool that simplifies complex lab reports and diagnoses into understandable language, empowering patients to make informed health decisions.
 * **Permission Management:** A dashboard to view active access grants and revoke permissions for previous healthcare providers in real-time.

 ### Hospital & Doctor Portal